relayphp/Relay.Middleware/README.md

 This package include the following Relay-compatible middleware:

 - _ResponseSender_ to send a PSR-7 response
-- _ExceptionHandler_ to handler exceptions from subsequent middleware
+- _ExceptionHandler_ to handle exceptions from subsequent middleware

 This package is installable and PSR-4 autoloadable via Composer as `relay/middleware`.